MicrosoftDocs/win32/desktop-src/FWP/wmi/wfascimprov/msft-netikecertauthproposal.md

 ---
-Description: Represents an auth proposal that uses certificates to authenticate the remote peer.
+description: Represents an auth proposal that uses certificates to authenticate the remote peer.
 Instances of this class only exist as embedded instances within a MSFT\_NetIKEP1AuthSet and MSFT\_NetIKEP2AuthSet. ms.assetid: f1cde1bf-3e6d-403a-bdb8-49e1ad70e36d
 title: MSFT\_NetIKECertAuthProposal class